Ravi-Sanwal/web/README.md

 # website
-*This is the udate that i will make in the test Branch.*
+*This is the update that i will make in the test Branch.*